Sophia-0212/Sophia-0212/README.md

 - 💡 I love exploring new technologies
 - 🎯 Goals: Contribute more to open source projects
 - ✨ Passionate about creating beautiful and efficient code
+- 🌟 Always eager to learn and share knowledge

 ## 📊 GitHub Stats